 Your home may not have been built for independence, but you were.
 Now go claim every cubic inch of it for your family's security.

-Just as you need a systematic approach to food storage, your off-grid power system requires the same methodical planning.
-Our Solar System Buyer’s Guide gives you the framework for organizing and optimizing critical home systems – the same planning principles that will help you create a successful food storage strategy.
+Just as you need systematic food storage, your off-grid power system requires the same methodical planning.
 Temperature control for food preservation requires reliable power.
 Freezing and vacuum sealing need electricity you can count on.
-Proper lighting for your storage areas demands a well-designed system.